Amandaleeanne/TTSEngine/docs/README.md

 ### Events (`communication/events.py`)

 Events are what subscribers receive back from the `Controller`.
+The controller only emits an event when the relevant piece of state actually changes (e.g. calling `Play()` while already playing emits nothing).

 | Event | Fired when |
 |---|---|